We are open - safety is our top priority!

 Managing the Costs of Emergency Dental Care

 The expense of emergency dental appointments can be challenging for some families.
-We offer affordable options for emergency dental care and provide a variety of payment plans designed to suit almost any budget.
+We offer affordable options for emergency dental care and provide a variety of payment options designed to suit almost any budget.
 Our office accepts major credit cards and most dental plans, allowing you to defray the costs of your treatment or to extend the length of time you have to pay for these procedures.
 We will work with you to ensure that you can afford the treatments you need to enjoy a brighter smile and pain-free dentistry from our expert staff members.
 Our office also takes part in the DentRite® discount program.
 By paying a small fee each year, you and your family can enjoy much lower prices on many of our most popular procedures.

 Is there an emergency dental office near me that offers treatment at night or on weekends?